Madan007/Le-DnD/README.md

 ```
 {
-    dragData: [whatever you put in the dragData prop for DragDropContainer]
+    dragData: [whatever you put in the dragData prop for DragContainer]
     dragElem: [reference to the DOM element being dragged]
-    containerElem: [reference to the DragDropContainer DOM element]
+    containerElem: [reference to the DragContainer DOM element]
-    sourceElem: [reference to the DOM element containing children of DragDropContainer]
+    sourceElem: [reference to the DOM element containing children of DragContainer]
 }
 ```